-Making Dali famous is quite a big deal.
+Making Spanish surrealist artist, Salvador Dali, famous is quite a big deal.
 For Edward James, ‘The English Surrealist’, this wasn’t his only achievement.
 You could say he brought surrealism to the world.
-As well as Dali’s, he also supported the careers of many other surrealists, such as Rene Magritte, Leonora Carrington and Max Ernst.
-He started a ballet company, a publishing company, and he financed the first surrealist magazine, Minotaur.
-He believed in outsider art, and created fantasy worlds in his Sussex home and in the Mexican jungle.
+As well as Dali, he also supported the careers of many other surrealist artists, such as Rene Magritte, Leonora Carrington and Max Ernst.
+He also started a ballet company, a publishing company, and financed the first surrealist magazine, Minotaur.
+He believed in outsider art and created fantasy worlds both in his Sussex home and the Mexican jungle.
 Yet, despite this extraordinary contribution to the history of modern art, Google ‘modern art patrons’ and his name doesn’t come up.

-At Oxford, he hung out with the Bright Young Things – a privileged, fashionable and bohemian set of relentless partygoers, including Cecil Beaton and Nancy Mitford, and his friend, Brian Howard, whose novel the Glass Omnibus he published, as well as Mount Zion, poems of Sir John Betjemen, on the Edward James Press.
+At Oxford, he hung out with the Bright Young Things, a privileged, fashionable and bohemian set of relentless partygoers, including Cecil Beaton and Nancy Mitford, and his friend, Brian Howard, whose novel the Glass Omnibus he published, as well as Mount Zion, poems of Sir John Betjeman, on the Edward James Press.

-These are words Salvador Dali has used to describe James.
-They met in Cadaqués in Catalonia in 1934/5, and Dali immediately knew he’d met someone he could finally work with.
+Salvador Dali and James met in Cadaqués in Catalonia in 1934/5, and Dali immediately knew he’d met someone he could finally work with.
 In 1937, Edward agreed to buy everything Dali made for a year, making him sign a strict contract.
-Although, James only ever received two of Dali’s paintings – including the one above – the rest seized by the Nazis on their way to London.
+Although James only ever received two of Dali’s paintings – including the one above – the rest were seized by the Nazis on their way to London.

 As time moved on, James became increasingly disillusioned and bored with stuffy upper-class life in England.
 Being the restless spiriting he was, in 1945 after the war ended, he took off again, this time for America.
-He lived in an artists colony in Taos, New Mexico for a while, before moving to California for a few years, where he practiced meditation and became a vegetarian.
+He lived in an artist’s colony in Taos, New Mexico for a while, before moving to California for a few years, where he practised meditation and became a vegetarian.

-Built over a period of 25 years, at a personal cost of over five million dollars.
+Built over 25 years, at a personal cost of over five million dollars.
 It’s made entirely out of concrete and comprises 36 huge sculptures, including a grove of bamboo over 60 feet high and multi-story “buildings” in the shape of plants with a river running through them.

 After 20 years, in 1964, he sold his considerable collection of art, which by then included works by Hieronymus Bosch, Giorgio de Chirico, Paul Klee, Pablo Picasso, Alberto Giacometti and Max Ernst.
 He used the money to establish the Edward James Foundation, a school for arts and crafts housed in the mansion he inherited at West Dean, which continues to offer support and education today.
 He also donated a body of works to Brighton Museum where the original sofa of Mae West’s lips can still be seen.

-What a man!
-What a life!
-Luckily I unearthed this beautiful short film made in 1978 which captures his unique spirit, The Secret Life of Edward James narrated by the late jazz singer, art critic and writer George Melly.
+If this isn’t enough, I found this beautiful short film made in 1978 which captures his unique spirit, The Secret Life of Edward James narrated by the late jazz singer, art critic and writer George Melly.
 James and Melly were good friends, united by their passion for surrealism.
 James also published an autobiography, Swans Reflecting Elephants: My Early Years.

 James never stopped travelling and died in 1984 after suffering a stroke on a visit to San Remo in Italy.
 He’s buried in St Roche’s Arboretum on the grounds of West Dean.